zhuye88/Multicore-opt-SNE/README.md

 }
 ```

-Of course, do not forget to cite [L. Van der Maaten's paper](http://lvdmaaten.github.io/publications/papers/JMLR_2014.pdf)
+Of course, do not forget to cite [Laurens van der Maaten's paper](http://lvdmaaten.github.io/publications/papers/JMLR_2014.pdf)